 – tune the transmitter to the frequency or channel indicated in the DSC urgency announcement;

-– transmit the urgency call and message in accordance with the provisions of RR No. 33.12.
+– transmit the urgency call and message using radiotelephony in accordance with the provisions of RR No. 33.12.

-2.2 Reception of an urgency message
+A3-2.2 Reception of an urgency message